SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 ```

 > 📝 **Note:** <br>
-> In this tutorial, we only introduce the most important settings and parameters of the descriptor file.
+> In this tutorial, we only introduce the most important settings and parameters of the manifest.
 In some development environments you may get validation errors because some settings are missing - you can ignore those in this context.

 ***

 ### webapp/Component.ts

-To apply the settings specified in the app descriptor to the component, we need to include the descriptor file in the component's metadata.
+To apply the settings specified in the manifest to the component, we need to include the manifest in the component's metadata.
 To do this, we add a `manifest` property to the `metadata` section of the component and set it to "json".
 This property acts as a reference to the `manifest.json` file, which will be loaded and used.

-Now that the resource model is automatically instantiated based on the configuration in the app descriptor, we can safely remove the corresponding code block from the `init` method in our component controller.
+Now that the resource model is automatically instantiated based on the configuration in the manifest, we can safely remove the corresponding code block from the `init` method in our component controller.
 This also means that we can remove the import statement for the `ResourceModel` module from `sap/ui/model/resource/ResourceModel`, as it is no longer needed.
-Additionally, we can remove the `createContent` call since the configuration of the rootView is specified in the app descriptor and therefore makes the implementation in this method unnecessary.
+Additionally, we can remove the `createContent` call since the configuration of the rootView is specified in the manifest and therefore makes the implementation in this method unnecessary.

 ```ts
 import UIComponent from "sap/ui/core/UIComponent";